umb-hub/BookStore/Analysis.md

 **Flow of events**:

-- 1 The use case begins when the Administrator selects “Add Product”.
+- 1 The use case begins when the Administrator selects “Add Book.
-- 2 The system asks the Shopkeeper to enter the following product information: ISBN,title, category, authors, publisher, price, description, image.
+- 2 The System asks the Shopkeeper to enter the following product information: ISBN,title, category, authors, publisher, price, description, image.
 - 3 The Administrator enters the requested information..
 - 4 The System adds the new book to the catalog.

 **Postcondition**:

-- 1 A new product has been added to the catalog.
+- 1 A new book has been added to the catalog.

 #### Use Case: Delete Book